InjamulHoque/population-analysis/README.md

  - Average income
  - Average value of a car
  - Number of persons with debts higher than X
- - Number of persons that have more than x% left on their mortage
+ - Number of persons that have more than x% left on their mortgage

 #Advanced:
  - Average income per territory